Black Unity and Freedom Party

 In politics and history the Black Unity and Freedom Party (BUFP) (c.
 1970 – 1999) was a political organisation that was part of Britain's Black Power and Radical left movements.

 Birth

-The BUFP held its first congress in London on 20 July 1970, "being the commemorative day of the Cuban Revolution".
+The BUFP held its first congress in London on 26 July 1970, "being the commemorative day of the Cuban Revolution".
 Alrick (Ricky) Xavier Cambridge, George Joseph, Danny Morrell and Sonia Chang, among others, were involved in its foundation.
 In its early years the organisation had three branches, two in London and one in Manchester.

 Outlook

 At the outset the BUFP used its official journal, Black Voice, to proclaim its ideology to be "Marxism-Leninism".
 In 1990 it revised this to "Marxism-Leninism-Mao-Tsetung thought" and in 1997 changed it again to "Scientific Socialism".

 Background

 By 1970, migration to Britain from the country's former colonies in the Caribbean, West Africa and South Asia had led to substantial communities in its major cities, particularly London, Birmingham, Manchester, Liverpool, Bristol and Cardiff.
-However, there was significant opposition to black settlement, stemming from the perceived racist attitudes fostered during Britain's colonial and slave trader history.
+However, there was significant opposition to black settlement, stemming from the racist attitudes by the white majority.
 Foremost among such opposition was the Member of Parliament for Wolverhampton, Enoch Powell.
 In addition, far-right organisations such as the National Front and a perception of racism in the ranks of the police and other institutions contributed to an atmosphere of social conflict.

 As a result, activists established a variety of independent organisations to represent the settler communities.
 Among these were the West Indian Standing Conference, the Campaign Against Racial Discrimination and the Universal Coloured People's Association.
 Of strong importance to this process was the influence of American civil rights and black power figures such as Stokely Carmichael (a.k.a.
 Kwame Ture), Malcolm X and Martin Luther King Jr., each of whom visited and spoke at public meetings in Britain.

 America's Black Panther Party was also an influence, and although other activists such as Michael X formed a British organisation called the Black Panther Party, the programme and activities of the BUFP reflected much of the combination of militant Black Nationalism and far-left Marxism of Huey P. Newton's organisation of Oakland, UK.
 However, in the British context (such as an unarmed police force) there was no impetus for armed militants to shadow them.